 Background checks must be coupled with thorough interviews and reference checks, detailed policies and procedures, comprehensive staff, student and parent training, and robust protocols for responding to allegations of inappropriate behavior and staff misconduct.

-- Criminal Background Checks for EU Citizens
+- Criminal Background Checks for EU Citizens in EU Schools

 - FAQs for UK Citizens or those Employed in UK (Home Office)